signalfx/integrations/collectd-couchdb/README.md

 * `cluster`, human readable cluster name
 * `plugin` is always set to `couchdb`
 * `plugin_instance` will contain the IP address and the port of the member given in the configuration

-A few other details:

-* To add enhanced metrics, use the configuration options mentioned in [configuration](#configuration).

 ### METRICS